Azure/bicep-registry-modules/avm/ptn/network/hub-networking/README.md

 | [`enableTelemetry`](#parameter-enabletelemetry) | bool | Enable/Disable usage telemetry for module. |
 | [`hubVirtualNetworks`](#parameter-hubvirtualnetworks) | object | A map of the hub virtual networks to create. |
 | [`location`](#parameter-location) | string | Location for all Resources. |

-### Parameter: `name`

-Name of the resource to create.

-- Required: Yes
-- Type: string

 ### Parameter: `enableTelemetry`